 The videos and recommended readings below provide a short sketch of the life of Ignatius Loyola.
-The first three offer a simple introduction, with the first video giving the most detailed look at his life.
-The fourth video takes you on a tour of the places in Spain where Ignatius lived, and the fifth video is a humorous rendition of Ignatius’s life narrated by an olive.
-Below these four videos are recommended readings as well as a few resources for the intermediate and advanced levels.
+The three featured videos offer a simple introduction, with the first video giving the most detailed look at his life.
+Below these are recommended readings as well as a few resources for the intermediate and advanced levels.

 For a quick overview of Ignatius's life, click the image above to see a timeline from Jesuits.org.

 For those already familiar with the basic contours of Ignatius’s life, check out the following resources: